Date | Rate | Change |

 ---|

-Provided that 1.1015 is not breached, the weakness in EUR could extend to 1.0935 before stabilisation can be expected.
-In the longer run, further EUR weakness appears likely; the next two support levels to monitor are 1.0935 and 1.0900, UOB Group FX analysts Quek Ser Leang and Peter Chia note.
+As long as 1.0800 is not breached, the Euro (EUR) could drop to 1.0665 before stabilisation can be expected.
+In the longer run, price action suggests further EUR weakness; the levels to watch are 1.0665 and 1.0600, UOB Group’s FX analysts Quek Ser Leang and Lee Sue Ann note.

 The Euro is the currency for the 19 European Union countries that belong to the Eurozone.
 It is the second most heavily traded currency in the world behind the US Dollar.
 In 2022, it accounted for 31% of all foreign exchange transactions, with an average daily turnover of over $2.2 trillion a day.
 EUR/USD is the most heavily traded currency pair in the world, accounting for an estimated 30% off all transactions, followed by EUR/JPY (4%), EUR/GBP (3%) and EUR/AUD (2%).